 Amudarya River - The Amudarya River flows out of the Pamir Mountains, which marks the border between Afghanistan, Tajikistan, Uzbekistan and Turkmenistan.
 During the reign of Alexander the Great, this river frequently featured in his campaigns, however it was then known as the Oxus River, after its discovery by Herodotus, an ancient Greek geographer.

-Day 21: Khiva
+Day 21: Khiva Meals: B, L, D

-Khiva is a town made for walking.
-It is compact, well maintained, lived in and basks in beautiful desert light.
+Khiva is made for walking.
+It is compact, well maintained, lived in, and basks in beautiful desert light.